When caught off guard, many people can suffer extreme anxiety about speaking off the cuff. That's why smart people are always prepared.

 What if this happened to you?
 Would you be prepared?

 Rarely will you be asked to stand and deliver a speech with no warning and no time to organize your thoughts.
 This would be unusual in the classroom, unless the teacher is attempting to make a point about the importance of preparedness.

 Nonetheless, at some point in your life you may be asked to speak without notice.
 There are a few things you can do to avoid panic and embarrassment.

 Grab a pen and a piece of paper, whether it is a napkin, envelope, or the back of a piece of paper you have on hand.

 Feel free to acknowledge that you have not prepared for a speech.
 Do this in a professional way!
 This should not be an attempt to garner pity, but rather a way to put yourself and your audience at ease.
 Then, excuse yourself for a moment and take time to jot down a quick outline.
 Zone out the audience.
 They will be okay chatting and sipping water for a minute.

 Jot down interesting or significant points about your topic, which will be related in some way to the event you're attending.
 If it is a homework assignment you are addressing, for instance, write down your impression of the assignment or anecdotes about your time spent on it.

 Was it difficult?
 Why?
 Did you run into any road blocks during this assignment?
 Did you have the material you needed?
 Did your little brother interrupt you several times?

-If you do nothing else, write down an introductory sentence and an ending sentence.
+Very important: If you do nothing else, write down an introductory sentence and an ending sentence!

-Your ending line is particularly important.
-If you can walk away gracefully, your speech will be a success.
-Keep your zinger for last.
+If you have to choose one great moment, keep in mind that your ending line is particularly important.
+If you can walk away gracefully, your speech will be a hit.
+Keep your big zinger for last.